 Lentulidae cannot fly, but they can jump just like their kin.
 And speaking of jumping, many can fly incredibly long distances as needed, which means a human-sized cricket could easily prove a match for Superman.
 Additionally, some species can consume poisonous plants or disguise themselves as leaves.

 These leaps also help it take to wing, which it does at an incredible 20Gs (that’s more than twice the maximum force for the best jet fighter in the world).
-In-flight speed is about 8 miles an hour which, considering their size, equates to a plane ride for humans in comparison.
+In-flight speed is about 8 miles per hour which, considering their size, equates to a plane ride for humans in comparison.

 #7 – Tobacco